nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```
 kubectl port-forward svc/prometheus-kube-prometheus-prometheus 9090:9090 --namespace <namespace name>
 ```
-and then check if accessible through the browser in the URL http://localhost:9090.
+and then check if it's accessible through the browser in the URL http://localhost:9090.

 - It is possible uninstall the kube-prometheus-stack Helm chart by running (**reference data: 3.1**):
 ``` bash